Jonas was in the zone.

 Jonas took all of this in stride.
 In the five months he had known her.
 He had moved beyond bemused tolerance to unabashed admiration.
 When he first met her on that German roadside less than half a year ago, her spontaneity and mischievousness ran counter to his ordered and logical way of thinking.
 He had mistakenly assumed, Jolana and her friends were just your typical free-spirited, holiday makers.
 When he found out that she recently ran the FlightOps department of a major European Airline, he found himself readjusting his thinking and viewing her in a totally new light.

 That unexpected encounter out on the Autobahn, turned even more unusual, when not two months after first meeting her, she had proposed to him.
-She took my stunned look as affirmation before I was finally was able to mumble an acknowledgement.
+She took his stunned look as affirmation before he was finally able to mumble an acknowledgement.

 Her ongoing penchant for surprises one day came in the form of a gold-lined, black velvet box containing a silver key.
 She had presented this box to Jonas on their wedding day.
 The key accessed a private hangar at Euro Jet’s Intercontinental FBO at Prague’s Vodochody Airport.

 Inside was a Czech Let L-410 Turbolet, a twin-engine short-range transport aircraft.
-She had known about my days in the military as a transport pilot and somehow acquired the 100th aircraft off LET’s assembly line as her gift to me.
-She has never revealed to me how she pulled that off.
+She had known about his days in the military as a transport pilot and somehow acquired the 100th aircraft off LET’s assembly line as her gift to him.
+She has never revealed how she pulled that off.

 Thay have been travelling in it ever since.

-As I crawled out from under the bed, I smiled back at her, confident in the fact that my license was not lost, but quite safe.
-I also knew that Campbell River would just be another opportunity for her to hide something else, or surprise me once again.
-Either way, because of her, retirement was never boring.
+As Jonas crawled out from under the bed, he smiled back at her, confident in the fact his license was not lost, but quite safe.
+He also knew visiting Campbell River would just be another opportunity for her to hide something else, or surprise him once again.
+Either way, because of her, retirement would never be boring.